Stock Exchange: Trading The Earnings Season

 O: Yes.
 Here they are.
 If they send more ideas, I will rank them.

 Felix: DDR Corporation (DDR) may seem riskier than my usual picks, but I have my reasons.
 I admit the trailing 12-month decline is not pretty.
 At the same time, I think this one bottomed out midway through May.
-Focus on the last couple months of this chart.
+Focus on the last couple of months of this chart.

 A little variation around that price range is attractive to me for a couple of reasons.
 First things first, the flattening curve on the 50-day moving average suggests to me that we’re past the point of another big drop.